raphaelGerin/qontrol_test/README.md

 #### Results

 The results are displayed in two windows MeshcatVisualizer.
-We used the default tiem horizon 200ms (if we increase it, the polytope logically expands) :
+We used the default time horizon 200ms (if we increase it, the polytope logically expands) :

 ![image](rws_1.png)